sudheermuthyala/EKS/Kubernets-Notebook/README.md

 # What is Kubernets ?
-- kubernets is also known as "K8s" is an open-source container orchestration
+- kubernets is also known as "K8s" is an open-source container orchestration platform developed by Google
+-